MagicFoundation/Alcinoe/README.md

 Alcinoe
 =======

 Alcinoe is a library of visual and non-visual components for Delphi.
 The components can be used in commercial as well as shareware and freeware and open source projects without cost.

-Alcinoe is compatible with <b>Delphi Sydney 10.4.2</b>
+Alcinoe is compatible with <b>Delphi Alexandria 11.2</b>

 Please "star" (like) this project in GitHub!
 It's cost nothing but help to reference the code

 <img src="https://github.com/MagicFoundation/Alcinoe/blob/master/References/DocImages/img-24.jpg?raw=true" alt="like" />